Home | About USIG | What's New | Events

 Chinese law generally prohibits inurement for all NPOs except private schools, which are regulated by the Law to Promote Private Education (see below).

-The legal framework does not contain rules that govern financial transactions or “self-dealing” between NPOs and their founders, donors, directors, officers, employees, or family members.
+The legal framework does not generally contain rules that govern financial transactions or “self-dealing” between NPOs and their founders, donors, directors, officers, employees, or family members.

 B. Proprietary Interest

-The Accounting System for NPOs (effective January 2005) specifically states that “Resource providers do not have ownership of [NPOs]” [Accounting System Article 2 (3)].
-Though nothing in the law explicitly prohibits a donor from making a conditional donation, various regulations limit how an NPO can use its property and income, which may imply that donors cannot revoke their contributions.
+The Accounting System for Civil NPOs (effective January 2005) specifically states that “resource providers do not have ownership of [NPOs]” [Art.
+2(3)].
+Though the law and regulations do not explicitly prohibit a donor from making a conditional donation, various regulations limit how an NPO can use its property and income, which may imply that donors cannot revoke their contributions.

-The Public Welfare Donations Law provides that if the recipient changes the nature and use of the donated property without the consent of the donor, and refuses to abide by competent authority’s order to cure the violation of the donor’s instructions, the authorities can transfer the property to another NPO with the same or similar purposes, after consulting the donor [PWDL, Article 28].
+The Public Welfare Donations Law provides that if the recipient changes the nature and use of the donated property without the consent of the donor, and refuses to abide by competent authority’s order to cure the violation of the donor’s instructions, the authorities can transfer the property to another NPO with the same or similar purposes, after consulting the donor [Art.
+28].

 C. Dissolution

-For SOs, the RRASO provides that “The remnant assets of a canceled Social Organization shall be disposed of in accordance with the relevant provisions of the State” [RRASO, Article 25].
-The competent governmental officials opined that the assets should not be returned to members or donors.
-[7] Further, the Standard Form of Statutes of Social Organizations, which was drafted by the Ministry of Civil Affairs, provides that remaining assets should be used to support undertakings similar to those of the dissolved organization, under the supervision of the relevant government authorities [Standard Form of Statutes of Social Organizations, Article 25].
+For SAs, the Regulations on the Registration and Administration of Social Associations provide that “[t]he remaining assets of a canceled social association shall be disposed of in accordance with the relevant provisions of the State” [Art.
+25].
+The relevant governmental agencies have opined that the assets should not be returned to members or donors.
+[11] Further, the Standard Form of Statutes of Social Associations, issued by the Ministry of Civil Affairs, provides that remaining assets should be used to support undertakings similar to those of the dissolved organization, under the supervision of the relevant government authorities [Standard Form of Statutes of Social Associations, Art.
+25].

-Because Public Institutions are established with state-owned assets, the state typically acquires remaining assets upon dissolution, even in the absence of explicit provisions for their return.
+Because public institutions are established with state-owned assets, the state typically acquires remaining assets upon dissolution, even in the absence of explicit provisions for their return.

 D. Activities